Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Wireless bridge on a WDM network

 \section{Wireless bridge on a WDM network}

 In reality, the wireless bridge is likely to be part of a multiuser network where a single CO serves several ONUs by means of wavelength division multiplexing (WDM).
-To demonstrate this type of scenario, a 5-optical channel CO was built and integrated with the wireless bridge as shown in Fig.~\ref{WDM}.
-In the Tx RAU, a narrow OBPF was then used to de-multiplex one channel at a time.
-Keeping the wavelength of the Tx RAU optical LO fixed for all 5 channels, the full spectrum from 224 GHz to 294 GHz was used.
+To demonstrate this type of scenario, a CO supporting five optical channels was built and integrated with the wireless bridge of section~\ref{sec.3}.
+In the Tx RAU, a narrow OBPF was used to demultiplex one channel at a time.
+Keeping the wavelength of the Tx-RAU optical LO fixed for all five channels, the full spectrum from 224 GHz to 294 GHz was used in the transmissions.

-In Fig.~\ref{WDM}, the experimental arrangement used for optical channel generation is shown.
-As can be seen, an optical frequency comb generator (OFCG) followed by a narrow-band OBPF was used to generate the 5 optical lines.
-The line separation was set to around 17.4 GHz, which was close to the maximum supported by the OFCG---limited by the bandwidth of the electrical driver amplifiers---and chosen to minimize the channel cross-talk introduced by the decorrelation unit.
-This unit was composed of a wavelength selective switch (WSS) and a fiber propagation stage with a physical length mismatch between the odd and even branches of 4 m (corresponding to around 90 symbols).
+In Fig.~\ref{WDM}, the experimental arrangement used for the generation of the five optical channels is shown.
+An optical frequency comb generator (OFCG) based on external modulation and a narrowband OBPF were used to generate the 5 optical lines.
+An OFCG was employed because not enough ECLs were available at the time of performing the experiment.
+The maximum line separation supported by the OFCG (around 17.4 GHz---limited by the bandwidth of the electrical amplifier driving the external modulator) was chosen in order to minimize the odd/even channel leakage introduced by the decorrelation stage.
+This unit was composed of a multiport programmable optical filter and a fiber propagation stage with a physical length mismatch between the odd and even branches of 4 m (corresponding to approximately 90 symbols).
+Since no such decorrelation unit will be required in a real system, an even smaller channel separation will be possible.